The Homer Calendar

 Jewish Simpsons producer Mike Reiss ("I'm not gay, but I'm Jewish, which is basically the same.
 Both gays and Jews have been persecuted for centuries -- by their mothers.") says his Jewish talk is his favorite.
 He's always on the circuit.
 He's even talked about Simpsons and the Jews in Mumbai, Singapore, Macao and Chile.
 I saw him in Boston in 2019, and it's very funny, but the Jews-in-the-Simpsons content in the talk is very thin.
 In 2004, he gave the Irving Blum Memorial Seminar at the Pikesville, MD, Beth Tfiloh Synagogue.
 This prompted an angry letter to the editor objecting to "promoting 'The Simpsons' vulgar attitudes in shul."
 You, too can book Reiss to speak, via the Jewish Speakers Bureau.
 Check out his history of Moses on The Simpsons, on page 7 of their Haggadah supplement.

-Of course, if you want vulgar, just try to unsee these horrific Bart and Lisa mezuzot, and Simpsons as the backdrop and Simpsons as the candleholders Hanukiah menorahs.
+We all can love the Bart, Lisa, Maggie, Marge, and especially Homer PEZuzzot made from Pez dispensers; but if you want vulgar, just try to unsee these horrific Lisa mezuzot, and Simpsons as the backdrop and Simpsons as the candleholders Hanukiah menorahs.

 Bar Mitzvah - Bat Mitzvah - Bart Mitzvah